thoughtworks/build-your-own-radar/README.md

 # Tech Radar

-Tech Radar is a fork of Thoughtworks Tech Radar to be able to build and host your own version of your organization's tech radar.
+This project is a fork of [Thoughtworks Tech Radar](https://github.com/thoughtworks/build-your-own-radar), which is used to visualize your organization's technological stack.

+This fork significantly simplifies the original project's layout and only uses the JSON configuration.

 ## Build & run using Docker